newcontext-oss/kitchen-terraform/README.md

 ### Configuration

-Kitchen-Terraform provides three Test Kitchen plugins which must be configured in a
+Kitchen-Terraform provides four Test Kitchen plugins which must be configured in a
 [Test Kitchen configuration file][kitchen-configuration-file] in order to successfully test Terraform configuration.

-The [Terraform driver][terraform-driver] manages the state of the Terraform root module.
+The [Terraform driver][terraform-driver] is the bridge between Test Kitchen and Terraform.
+It manages the [state][terraform-state] of the Terraform root module under test by shelling out and running Terraform commands.

-The [Terraform provisioner][terraform-provisioner] uses the Terraform driver to apply changes to the Terraform state.
+The [Terraform provisioner][terraform-provisioner] applies changes to the Terraform state based on the configuration of the root module.

+The [Terraform transport][terraform-transport] is responsible for the integration with the Terraform CLI.

-The [Terraform verifier][terraform-verifier] uses InSpec to verify the Terraform state.
+The [Terraform verifier][terraform-verifier] utilizes InSpec to verify the behaviour and state of resources in the Terraform state.

 More information can be found in the
 [Ruby gem documentation][ruby-gem-documentation].